iggy-rs/iggy-cluster-sandbox/README.md

 export IGGY_NODE_CONFIG_PATH=configs/node3.toml
 ```

-Then, in each terminal, simply run the project with `cargo r`.
+Then, in each terminal, simply run each node with `cargo r --bin iggy-node`.
 The cluster should start and all the nodes should be connected to each other.
 The data will be stored under `local_data` directory unless configured otherwise.

+To start the CLI, run `cargo r --bin iggy-cli`.